Spatial audio at DeoVR: Everything you need to know

-How spatial audio works in DeoVR
+How does spatial audio work?

 Spatial audio (also referred to as 3D audio or 360 audio) is an audio experience where the sound changes with the movement of the viewer’s head.
 3D audio effects manipulate the audio waves produced by stereo speakers, surround-sound speakers, speaker-arrays, or headphones.

 This involves the simulated placement of virtual sound sources anywhere in a simulated three-dimensional space, including behind, above or below the listener.
 To account for direction, distance, and environmental factors, content creators produce this type of “spatially oriented” audio experience when creating soundtracks.
 Spatial audio uses an ambisonic audio format.
-We plan to expand spatial audio support in DeoVR player with upcoming ExoPlayer integration in January 2022.

 Ambisonics is a full-sphere surround sound format: in addition to the horizontal plane, it covers sound sources above and below the listener.